 Increased air pollution levels can cause mental illness because these pollutants increase the stress hormone cortisol.
 It further affects the levels of another chemical in the brain known as dopamine or the happy hormone.
 Changes in the level of the happy hormone lead to mental disorders and depression symptoms, for instance, low mood, lack of interest in your hobbies, feeling of worthlessness, etc.

-Teens are more open to the impacts of certain air pollutants.
+Teenagers spend more time outdoors than older adults do.
+Thus, making them more open to the impacts of certain air pollutants.
 Certain pollutants cause the release of the stress hormone.
 Their sensitive bodies may develop mental health issues because their bodies are already sensitive to air pollution.

 Factors that lead to Depression Symptoms